sheepolata/WorldInConflictSim/README.md

 ### 11/04/2021

+Changed roads display from one tile to a line between 2 locations, using pygame.draw.lines() and the A* calculated path.

+Moved some more parameters to parameters.py (like the map size and the colors for each type).

+### 10/04/2021

 Add road generation on the map, using A\* implemenation on the Map.
 Quite inefficient with large sized maps, recommended with map size 150 max.
 Higher values will yield in very long computation time for A\*.
 Will think of an improvement at some point.